fxnaranjo/datapower-mq/README.md

   - Create a new **Client to Server** rule with the following actions:
     - A match rule to handle the requests of every context: *
-    - A gateway script action that configures the input and output queues for the bridge service: the file to be used here is: [config.js](https://github.com/fxnaranjo/datapower-mq/blob/main/datapower/config.js)
+    - A gateway script action that configures the input and output queues for the bridge service: the file to be used is: [config.js](https://github.com/fxnaranjo/datapower-mq/blob/main/datapower/config.js)

     ![DP12](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp12.png "DP12")

   - Create a new **Server to Client** rule with the following actions:
     - A match rule to handle the responses of every context: *
-    - A gateway script action to set the response headers for the http request: the file to be used here is: [config2.js](https://github.com/fxnaranjo/datapower-mq/blob/main/datapower/config2.js)
+    - A gateway script action to set the response headers for the http request: the file to be used is: [config2.js](https://github.com/fxnaranjo/datapower-mq/blob/main/datapower/config2.js)

     ![DP13](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp13.png "DP13")